ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 ### 2. "protein_input"
 Mandatory fields: "uniprot"; "protein_name"
 Optional fields: "transmembrane"; "peripheral"; "secreted"; "secreted_desc"; "secreted_highlight"; "receptor"; "receptor_desc" ; "integrin"; "other"; "other_desc"; "tags"; "tags_ description"; "tags_reason"
-Two types of input are needed to create this file: i) systematic input using UniProt annotation, and ii) manual input using curated annotation both from developers of CellphoneDB ("protein_curated") and users.
+Two types of input are needed to create this file: i) systematic input using UniProt annotation, and ii) manual input using curated annotation both from developers of CellPhoneDB ("protein_curated") and users.
 For the systematic input, the UniProt identifier ("uniprot") and the name of the protein ("protein_name") are downloaded from UniProt.
 For the curated input, developers and users can introduce additional fields relevant to the future systematic assignment of ligand-receptor interactions (see below the "Systematic input from other databases" section for interaction_list).
 Importantly, the curated information always has priority over the systematic information.
 The optional input is organised using the fields described below:

 #### a.
 Location of the protein in the cell
 There are four non-exclusive options: transmembrane ("transmembrane"), peripheral ("peripheral") and secreted ("secreted", "secreted_desc" and "secreted_highlight").